mgsxx/QEverCloud/README.md

 To be pricise I've tested the library under Qt 5 on Windows with MSVC2010, MSVC2012 and MinGW 4.8.

+### About qt4 branch
+QEverCloud with versions greater 1.2 will require Qt 5.
+If you're stuck with Qt 4 then use 1.2 version.
+It's saved in `qt4` branch.

 ## How to compile